 How can one create save, pay taxes and file Form GSTR-3B return?

-Form GSTR-3B is a simplified summary return which states that the taxpayers to declare the summary of GST liabilities for the specific period and relive liabilities.
+Form GSTR-3B is a simplified summary return which states that the taxpayers declare the summary of GST liabilities for the specific period and relive liabilities.
 The normal taxpayer is needed to file Form GSTR-3B returns for each tax period.